sourcegraph/handbook/content/departments/technical-success/ta/index.md

 ### Utilization (Adoption)

 We consider healthy adoption / utilization to comprise of at least 80% consumption of purchased seats as measured by Monthly Active Users (MAU) / Total Licensed Seats.
-We aim to get to 80% consumption within the first 45 days of the engagement (after the production environment is established) and maintain at least 80% consumption at all times.
+We aim to get to 80% consumption within the first 60 days of the engagement (after the production environment is established) and maintain at least 80% consumption at all times.

 ### Consumption (Usage)

 TAs seek to educate and enable customer devs on how to integrate Sourcegraph into their workflows so that they are using it multiple times every single day.
+Today we calculate usage based on a 4 week average lookback of daily active users / last month's monthly active users.
 While today we calculate usage based on Daily Active Users (DAU) / Monthly Active Users (MAU), we're refining this exact benchmark heading into and through FY24.

 ### Retention